shieldfy/API-Security-Checklist/README.md

 - [ ] Validate User input to avoid common vulnerabilities (e.g. `XSS`, `SQL-Injection`, `Remote Code Execution`, etc).
 - [ ] Don't use any sensitive data (`credentials`, `Passwords`, `security tokens`, or `API keys`) in the URL, but use standard Authorization header.
 - [ ] Use an API Gateway service to enable caching, Rate Limit policies (e.g. `Quota`, `Spike Arrest`, `Concurrent Rate Limit`) and deploy APIs resources dynamically.
+- [ ] Use only server side encryption.

 ## Processing
 - [ ] Check if all the endpoints are protected behind authentication to avoid broken authentication process.